 user is able to install and use software in her own environment.

-I hope I left nothing uncovered in a way that you think there's some kind of magic behind.
+I hope I left nothing uncovered so that you think there's some kind of magic going on behind the scenes.
 It's all about putting components in the store and symlinking these components together.